 In this Article

-If you have a condition such as heart disease or diabetes, or a history of heart attack or stroke, don't take doses of 400 IU/day or more.
-Some research suggests that high doses might increase the chance of death from all causes and possibly cause other serious side effects.
+Vitamin E is POSSIBLY UNSAFE if taken by mouth in high doses.
+If you have a condition such as heart disease or diabetes, do not take doses of 400 IU/day or more.
+Some research suggests that high doses might increase the chance of death and possibly cause other serious side effects.
 The higher the dose, the greater the risk of serious side effects.

 There is contradictory information about the effect of vitamin E on the chance of developing prostate cancer.
 Some research suggests that taking large amounts of a multivitamin plus a separate vitamin E supplement might actually increase the chance of developing prostate cancer in some men.

 High doses can also cause nausea, diarrhea, stomach cramps, fatigue, weakness, headache, blurred vision, rash, and bruising and bleeding.

 Special Precautions & Warnings:Pregnancy: When used in the recommended daily amount, vitamin E is POSSIBLY SAFE for pregnant women.
 There has been some concern that taking vitamin E supplements might be harmful to the fetus when taken in early pregnancy.
 However, it is too soon to know if this is an important concern.
 Until more is known, do not take vitamin E supplements during early pregnancy without talking with your healthcare provider.

 Breast-feeding: Vitamin E is LIKELY SAFE when taken by mouth in recommended daily amounts during breast-feeding.